Western swamphen: Taxonomy

+The western swamphen was formerly considered as the nominate subspecies in the purple swamphen species complex.
+The complex was split into six species based primarily on a molecular phylogenetic studies published in 1997 and 2015.
+Following this revision, the species is now considered monotypic, with no subspecies recognised.

 Behaviour

 The species makes loud, quick, bleating and hooting calls which are hardly bird-like in tone.
 It is particularly noisy during the breeding season.
-Despite being clumsy in flight, it can fly long distances and is a good swimmer, especially for a bird without webbed feet.
+Despite being clumsy in flight it can fly long distances, and is a good swimmer, especially for a bird without webbed feet.

 Breeding

 Western swamphens are generally seasonal breeders, correlating with peak rainfall in many places, or summer in more temperate climes.
 The purple swamphen breeds in warm reed beds.
 The pattern of social behaviour tends to be monogamy.

 Pairs nest in a large pad of interwoven reed flags, etc., on a mass of floating debris or amongst matted reeds slightly above water level in swamps, clumps of rushes in paddocks or long unkempt grass.
 Each bird can lay 3–6 speckled eggs, pale yellowish stone to reddish buff, blotched and spotted with reddish brown.
 The incubation period is 23–27 days, and is performed by both sexes.
 The precocious chicks are feathered with downy black feathers and able to leave the nest soon after hatching, but will often remain in the nest for a few days.
 Young chicks are fed by their parents (and group members) for between 10–14 days, after which they begin to feed themselves.